-The Stanford Symphonic Chorus is the largest choral ensemble on the Stanford campus and comprises 200 singers including students, faculty, staff and members of the community at large, led by Director of Music and Conductor Stephen M. Sano.
+The Stanford Symphonic Chorus is the largest choral ensemble on the Stanford campus and comprises 200 singers including students, faculty, staff and community members at large, under the baton of Director of Music and Conductor Stephen M. Sano.
 The ensemble specializes in major masterworks for chorus and orchestra and has performed most of the standard corpus of masterworks literature.
 Students may take Chorus as a credit course within the Music Department (Music 162/Music 162Z).